Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### Storing Box Arts

-To ensure availability, performance, and efficient compression, Crackpipe stores the found box arts on the filesystem under the "/images" directory.
+To ensure availability, performance, and efficient compression, Crackpipe stores the found box arts on the filesystem under the `/images` directory.

 For more information on Crackpipe's image management, refer to [this page](images.md).

 #### Customizing Storage Path

-The storage path for images can be customized by modifying the "IMAGE_STORAGE_PATH" environment variable.
+The storage path for images can be customized by modifying the `IMAGE_STORAGE_PATH` environment variable.

 ### Disabling Box Art Behavior

-To completely disable the box art feature, you can use the "TESTING_GOOGLE_API_DISABLED" environment variable.
+To completely disable the box art feature, you can use the `TESTING_GOOGLE_API_DISABLED` environment variable.
 This will result in no box arts being displayed.

 ## Data Integrity Checks